ed-donner/llm_engineering/README.md

 By far the recommended approach is to use Anaconda for your environment.
 Even if you've never used it before, it makes such a difference.
 Anaconda ensures that you're working with the right version of Python and all your packages are compatible with mine, even if we're on different platforms.

+**Update** Some people have had problems with Anaconda - horrors!
+The idea of Anaconda is to make it really smooth and simple to be working with the same environment.
+If you hit any problems with the instructions below, please skip to near the end of this README for the alternative approach using `pip`, and hopefully you'll be up and running fast.
+And please do message me if I can help with anything.

 We'll be mostly using Jupyter Lab in this course.
 For those new to Jupyter Lab / Jupyter Notebook, it's a delightful Data Science environment where you can simply hit shift+enter in any cell to run it; start at the top and work your way down!
 When we move to Google Colab in Week 3, you'll experience the same interface for Python runtimes in the cloud.

 ### For PC Users